rafosorio/iks-workshop/_docs/getting-started/navigation.md

 ###### 6. Configure all pages to the same navigation

 We now need to add the same navigation widget to all the pages we created.
 There are two methods available to us:
-* a) add the same widget to each page individually or
+* Add the same widget to each page individually or
-* b) make the page we already added the widget on - the `cloud` page - a template and have all the other pages inherit from that template.
+* Make the page we already added the widget on - the `cloud` page - a template and have all the other pages inherit from that template.

-We will do option b in this lab.
+We will do the second option in this lab.
 The pages we imported were pre-configured to inherit from the `cloud` page that we are currently on; however, the `cloud` page is not currently known to be a template.
 Let's change that now:

-Changing the page grid
 ICEC pages are based on grid layouts.
 To change the grid, you go to “Grid” in “Page Settings” and select the grid you want to use.
-- Click on > **Page Settings** > **Grid** and select **Grid 13**
+- Click on > **Page Settings** > **Grid** and select **Grid 13**.

 - Click on > **Page Settings** > **Show Advanced** and select the **Is Template** check box and click on **Save**.
 (The page should refresh.)